kyg0910/Conditional-Wasserstein-Generator/code_interpolation/README.md

 ## Introduction
-This supplementary file provides the implementation used for the results in "Conditional Wasserstein Generator (CWG)" submitted to IEEE TPAMI 2021.
+This supplementary file provides the implementation used for the results in "Conditional Wasserstein Generator (CWG)" accepted for IEEE TPAMI 2022.
 This code is based on the official Github code of [A Temporally-Aware Interpolation Network for Video Frame Inpainting](https://link.springer.com/chapter/10.1007/978-3-030-20893-6_16) by Ximeng Sun, Ryan Szeto and Jason J. Corso.
 [1].

 The pretrained pytorch models can be downloaded from the link in the attached txt file.